chrishkchris/singa/doc/en/docs/distributed training.md

 9. Save the above training code in a python file, e.g. mnist_dist_demo.py

-10. Generate a host_file to be used by the MPI, e.g. the hostfile below uses 4 processes and hence 4 GPUs for the training.
+10. Generate a hostfile to be used by the MPI, e.g. the hostfile below uses 4 processes and hence 4 GPUs for the training.

 ```python
 cat host_file